janlelis/idiosyncratic-ruby.com/source/posts/49-what-the-format.html.md

     "--> %s -- %<second>s <--" % [1, second: 2]
     # ArgumentError: named<second> after unnumbered(1)

-Conceptionally, this is very similar to how regular expresions handle references.
+Conceptionally, this is very similar to how regular expressions handle references.
 For simple interpolations use simple references, for more complex interpolations named references might be a better fit.
 Named references serve as inline documentation.

 ### Referencing: Template Style